-AORTA is the character I’ve designed here and she’s the mascot of this brand.
+AORTA is the name of the character I’ve designed here and she’s the mascot of this brand.
 She’s a magical being that uses the power of creativity and imagination.
 She represents everything that I believe in.

 Every weekend, I would sign out “how to draw” books from the library and draw, draw, draw.
 You’d find me holed up in my room for hours because creating art was fun and fulfilling for me.
 That is…until I downloaded Instagram.